Sanur Bali, Indonesia Travel Guide

 Kosher options are extremely limited or non-existent in Sanur.
 Travelers with strict kosher needs plan to self-cater or bring their own certified food.

-Online forums and apps like HappyCow (for vegan/vegetarian restaurants) pinpoint suitable dining spots.
+Online forums and apps like HappyCow (for vegan/vegetarian restaurants) pinpoint suitable places to eat.

-Several resorts and standalone cooking schools in Sanur conduct classes where you learn to prepare traditional Balinese and Indonesian dishes.
+Several vacation spots and standalone cooking schools in Sanur conduct classes where you learn to prepare traditional Balinese and Indonesian dishes.

 Guided tours, especially of the Sindhu Night Market, offer a chance to sample a wide variety of local street food with expert commentary.

 Beachfront dining defines Sanur.
-Many restaurants have tables directly on the sand with ocean views, popular at sunset.
+Many restaurants have tables directly on the sand with a view of the ocean, popular at sunset.

-Discover regional sambal (chili paste) variations, each with unique ingredients and spice levels, a staple condiment with almost every meal.
+Discover regional sambal (chili paste) variations, each possessing unique ingredients and spice levels, a staple condiment with almost every meal.

 A useful part of Balinese flavor.